1. Log into Administration.

 14. The Descriptions tab is where you can add a full description of the show/event.

-15. The Confirmation tab allows you to add confirmation text about this specific event that the customers will receive via email confirmation, once their purchase online is complete.
+15. The Confirmation tab allows you to add confirmation text about this specific event that the customers will receive via email confirmation once they complete an online purchase.

-16. Custom Properties are specified by the organization, but are generally used for information about a specific show/event (i.e. Run Time, Country of Origin, Cast and Crew, etc.)
+16. Custom Properties are specified by the organization but are generally used to provide information about a specific event (e.g. Run Time, Country of Origin, Cast and Crew, etc.).

 17. Included Shorts is generally used by Art Houses and Film Festivals that show short films prior to a feature length film or have a shorts program with all of the shorts bundled into a feature-length show.

-18. Once you have filled out all of this information, click on Apply to save and OK to exit.
+18. Once you have filled out this information, click Apply to save your changes and OK to exit the window.

-19. Next right Click in the Tier/Inventory and select New Tier.
+19. Right-click in the Tier/Inventory area and select New Tier.

-- Here, you can also enter in a Zero Available Qty Message that will appear when the open inventory in this tier reaches zero.
+- If desired, enter a Zero Available Qty Message that will appear when the open inventory in this tier reaches zero.

-- If you want your customers to be able to see how many tickets are still available, check the Box next to Show Available Qty on Web.
+- If you want customers to see how many tickets are still available online, check the box next to Show Available Qty on Web.

-- Tier Priority is similar to display sequence and orders the tiers online.
+- Set a Tier Priority for the tier.
+This option is similar to Display Sequence and will determine the order of the tiers online.

 - In the Color box, choose a color for the tier.
 This is usually used on reserved tiers.

-- If you are ready for you Tier to be put on sale, check the enable box.
+- If you are ready for the tier to be put on sale, check the Enabled box.

-- If you are building a General Admission tier, please check the General Admission box.
+- If you are building a General Admission tier, check the General Admission box.

-- In the Initial Default Inventory box, enter in the number of seats here, if known.
+- In the Initial Default Inventory box, enter the total number of seats here, if known.

 21. Click Apply to save.

-B. From this pop-up, you can name your inventory group something different.
-You can also adjust the Quantity available for sale from here.
+B. From the Inventory: New window, you can rename your inventory group.
+You can also adjust the Quantity available for sale.

-23. Once you have added all of your inventory groups, click Apply to save and OK to exit.
+23. Once you have added all necessary inventory groups, click Apply to save and OK to exit the window.

 24. Next, you will need to add prices.
-Back on the main event page, highlight the event and then the Tier/Inventory.
+On the Event page, highlight the event and then highlight the Tier/Inventory.
 In the Event Price section, right-click and select New.

-25. Event Price: New: right-click in the Price box and select New Price.
+25. In the Event Price: New: window, right-click in the Price box and select New Price.